Private, In-Home Tutoring in Holyoke, Massachusetts

 Holyoke, Massachusetts Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Holyoke students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Holyoke, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Holyoke Public Schools consist of eight schools and about 5,900 students.
 Along with one high school, there are seven schools with grades K-8.
 Additionally, there is a preschool and vocational high school.
 The district’s vision is for all its students to graduate high school prepared for success in college and their careers.
 Holyoke has not only created and posted curriculum maps for English language arts and math but also for bullying prevention, science, health, and English Language Development (ELD).

 We currently cover the following Holyoke-area school district: Holyoke Public Schools.

 Educating Our Parents: Understanding the Holyoke District Curriculum

 In most of the K-8 classrooms, both reading and writing workshops are used.
 Through the workshops, the young students are engaged in the studies of specific authors and genres.
 The scope and sequence are broken down by month.
 For math in grades K-8, the scope and sequence are divided by each chapter of the textbook.
 Students in grades 2-12 receive instruction on bullying prevention.